mRcSchwering/luca/e1_co2_fixing/README.md

 In this simulation cells are brought to fix CO2 from the environment.
 For this the world was defined with a [chemistry](#chemistry) resembling 6 major CO2-fixing metabolic pathways.
-Cells are grown in batches in media with high CO2 and energy content.
+Cells are grown in media with high CO2 and energy content.
 Evolutionary pressure is applied by killing cells with low energy levels and replicating cells with high levels of fixed carbon.
 Fixed carbon is defined by molecule species such as acetyl-CoA.